Say No With Grace

 If we say yes to all of these “opportunities,” we’ll end up dead.
 Simple as that.

 The successful startups out there almost always do one thing – and they do it very well.

-They also say NO to many things.
-They know what they MUST do and what they MUST NOT do.
+They say NO to many things and they know what they MUST do and what they MUST NOT do.

 That’s a hard line to pick – and it is even harder to do.
 Saying No is hard – we’re wired to say Yes.
 Most of us don’t even know what to do when someone tells us “no.” Femgineer covers this off pretty nicely here.

 Sometimes No just means No. But engineers are usually brutal at saying it.
 We don’t say no with grace.
 We just say “no” – leaving the recipient semi-destroyed and thinking that we’re assholes.
 Not good.
 So get past it.

 Learn to Say No With Grace

 Saying No doesn’t have to be a harrowing experience.
 Saying no with grace can make things better than they ever were.
 Be gentle but firm and quick, and if you can, give a reason why.
 Here are a couple of examples:

 “Sorry, but right now is a really bad time – I’ll be coming up for air in a couple of hours.
 Can you flip me a message, and I’ll come to find you.”

 - Dumb Money – Customer has a bag of $$$ to give you if you’ll just do [insert new feature].
 If this feature is not already planned for and you can’t see why you would change your road map, you need to say no. YES – you need to say NO to a BAG OF MONEY.

 - Smart Money means the investor comes with talent, experience, industry contacts, or something else that they bring to the table.